-San Blas is located just four blocks from the Main Square (Plaza De Armas).
+San Blas is just four blocks from the Main Square (Plaza De Armas).
 It is considered home to musicians, filmmakers and tradespeople who show their various manifestations of art and imagery, jewellery, pottery and wood carving and stone.
 One of the prominent churches in Cusco, the Catholic church of San Blas which was built-in the ancient Inca neighbourhood “T’oqokachi” in the year of 1563 is located in San Blas.
-Visit the San Blas Market (Mercado San Blas), its smaller as well as less crowded than San Pedro Market.
+Visit the San Blas Market (Mercado San Blas), it is smaller as well as less crowded than San Pedro Market.

 Qorikancha Site Museum:

 Qorikancha, Quri Kancha or Koricancha means “courtyard of gold” in Quechua.
-Originally named as Inti Kancha or Inti Wasi, this was the most important temple during the 15th century in the Inca Empire, dedicated primarily to Inti, the Sun God.
+Originally named as Inti Wasi or Inti Kancha this was the prominent temple during the 15th century in the Inca Empire.
+It was dedicated primarily to the Sun God or Inti.
 The complex of the temple was a glittering palace.

 Cristo Blanco is a statue of Jesus Christ overlooking the city of Cusco.
-This was built by a group of Christian Palestinians who were seeking assylum in Cusco in 1945.
-It was a symbol of their gratitude toward the city, and was their parting gift when they finally returned to their home country.
+This was built by a group of Christian Palestinians who were seeking asylum in Cusco in 1945.
+It was a symbol of their gratitude toward the city and was their parting gift when they finally returned to their home country.

 Peru is a producer and exporter of the cacao beans.
 The chocolate museum in Cusco invites visitors to try different varieties of chocolates and liquors made of chocolates.
 They also have regular paid workshops in which a visitor is familiarised with the chocolate-making process.

 Also known as, Baratillo Market or ‘the smugglers market’, Baratillo is a large and bustling market held every Saturday.
 You can find everything from mobile chargers to footwear and antiques.
 The market is frequented by locals.

 Monumento Inca Pachacutec: